rebelsky/csc207c/_readings/subtype-polymorphism.md

 /**
  * One line of text.
  */
-public class TextLine implements AsciiBlock {
+public class Line implements AsciiBlock {
   // +--------+------------------------------------------------------------
   // | Fields |
   // +--------+